getopenmono/openmono_package/README.md

 # Mono Application Project Template

 The standard project template for mono applications.
 This template includes the complete mono framework as static libraries.
-It also include 3 template application files:
+It also includes three template application files:

  * `main.cpp`: The application entry point.
 Used to setup the runtime environment. *You do not need to edit this file.*